chris-j-akers/i8080-javascript/README.md

 * A 'Space Invaders' emulator which uses the 8080 virtual machine components to run the original 1978 game ROM in a modern web browser using React (all client-side).
 To see this in action, visit: http://8080.cakers.io.

 * A 'CPU Diag' emulator that also runs on a the 8080 virtual machine components.
-'CPU Diag' is a piece of software written in 1980 by Kelly Smith of Microcosm Associates and it tests that the 8080 chip OpCodes are working correctly.
-The version in this repo runs on a simple static website which requires a web-server to run (e.g. 'live-server' or `python -m SimpleHTTPServer`).
+'CPU Diag' is a piece of software written in 1980 by Kelly Smith of Microcosm Associates to test that the 8080 chip is in full working order.
+The version in this repo runs in a simple static website, but it does require a running web-server to use (albeit a simple one such as 'live-server' or `python -m SimpleHttpServer`).

 * Unit tests for nearly all of the 8080 operations in 'Mocha' format and the unit test generator Python app.

+* An app to convert 8080 ROM binary files into JavaScript arrays of bytes.

 ---
 # Why JavaScript?

 Originally, this project was started in `C`.
-After all, this was the language most people seemed to write their emulators in and can also serve to illustrate just how fucking hard-core we all are when it comes to programming, but as I got going a few issues became visible on the horizon:
+After all, this was the language most people seemed to write their emulators in and would also serve to illustrate just how fucking hard-core I am when it comes to programming, but as I got going a few issues appeared on the horizon:

-1) Time is a factor.
-I have a family and work on the emulator could only really be done when a couple of hours were snatched each evening or during nap-time.

-2) Emulating 8080 software, in particular games, means a requirement to draw graphics, play sounds and control sprites.
-For C, some sort of display library like `SDL` would have to be leanred whereas a modern web browser has all this capability built-in and uses a ubiquitouspresentation lanugage.
+- Emulating 8080 software, in particular games, means drawing graphics, playing sounds and controlling sprites.
+For C, some sort of display library like `SDL` would have to be used and, therefore, studied, whereas a modern web browser has all that capability built-in and can easily controlled using a well-known and ubiquitous scripting language.

-3) I wanted people to be able to access the emulator easily and not have to download some executable and all the hand-wringing secuity issues that would entail plus I didn't want to have to provide a set of exeuctables for different OS types
+- This is a personal research project, but I still want people to be able to access it easily without having to download an executable and deal with all the hand-wringing secuity issues that entails, plus I didn't want to have to provide a set of exeuctables for different OS types.
+This way, I can just stick it on the web.
+For instance, here: [http://8080.cakers.io](http://8080.cakers.io).

-4) Chromium-based browsers have great dev tools built in.
-It was either that or spending some quality time with GDB.
+- Chromium-based browsers have great dev tools built in.
+It was either that or spending some more quality time with `GDB` which - and I'm sorry - just isn't pretty enough.

+- Time is a factor.
+I have a family and work on the emulator could only really be done when a couple of hours were snatched each evening or during nap-time (the baby's, not mine).
+I didn't want to spend those precious few hours chasing down endless, fucking segmentation errors.
+A high-level language is better suited to this rapid-development requirement.

 ---
 # Core Components